Poverty rates in the US are rising, as government aid winds down despite ongoing economic distress caused by the pandemic.

 But those figures began to tick up again this summer, as the one-time financial boost from the cheques wore off and the expansion to unemployment benefits expired at the end of July.

-A separate analysis by researchers at the University of Chicago and Notre Dame estimated the poverty rate at 10.
+A separate analysis by researchers at the University of Chicago and Notre Dame estimated the poverty rate at 10.1% in September, up from the 11% seen in February and 9.3% in May.

 Ms Barnett, who is the primary earner for her three children and two grandchildren, exhausted her savings last month.